natstar93/your-first-trainline-graphql/073-Reading-services-from-any-station.md

 const resolvers = {
   Query: {
     status: () => "GraphQL status: OK",
-    departingServices: : (root, args) => departingServicesResolver(args) //we pass around the args from the query }
+    departingServices: : (root, args) => getDepartingServicesResolver(args) //we pass around the args from the query }
 };
 ```